YRPan1999/YRPan1999.github.io/_pages/about.md

   - /about.html
 ---

 I am a recent graduate with duel-degree of B.S. in Applied Mathematic from [Duke University](https://duke.edu) and [Duke Kunshan University](https://dukekunshan.edu.cn) (DKU).
-And I am heading for M.S. in Mathematics in Finance at Courant Institute of Mathematical Sciences, New York University.
+And I am going for M.S. in Mathematics in Finance at Courant Institute of Mathematical Sciences, New York University.

 Education
 ======